updatetheapp/uta-codepush-cli/README.md

 ## Original Project

-This is a fork of [Microsoft's CodePush CLI](https://github.com/microsoft/code-push-server), licensed under the MIT License.
+This is a fork of [Microsoft&#39;s CodePush CLI](https://github.com/microsoft/code-push-server), licensed under the MIT License.

 ## License